-All players receive a minimum of bi-weekly or every 3 week Development sessions at the Richmond Oval with Nate Leslie and their Coaching Staff
+All players receive a minimum of bi-weekly or every three weeks development sessions at the Richmond Oval with Nate Leslie and his coaching staff.

-This let's our players get going faster, using the right techniques, and have fun doing it
+This helps our players get going faster, use the right techniques, and have fun doing it.

 All of these Player Development activities are included with your registration

 - On-Ice Development with Nate Leslie (LGS) at Richmond Oval

 - Goalie Development with Elite Goalies at Richmond Oval

 - Coaches Social Nights

 - Rep Player On-ice/Off-ice Skill Development with UBC Women's Team Coaches & Players

 Goalies have a great opportunity to focus on development, as they have access to three development sessions every week at the Richmond Oval through our partner Elite Goalies.

 Pasco Valana and his coaches work with our goalies three times a week, quickly working on the fundamentals as well as building up their skill levels.